NatanelMordov/KepperApp/README.md

 # Keeper App (React)

 Keeper App is a web application built with React and JavaScript that enables users to manage and organize their notes and tasks efficiently.
-With a user-friendly interface and real-time updates, this app simplifies the process of creating, editing, and deleting notes.
+With a user-friendly interface and real-time updates, this app simplifies the process of creating and deleting notes.

 ## Features

-- Create, edit, and delete notes
+- Create and delete notes
 - User-friendly and responsive UI
 - Real-time updates using React state management